Asymptotic behavior at infinity and existence of solutions to the Lagrangian mean curvature flow in $\mathbb R^{n+1}_-$: Existence of viscosity solution to Lagrangian mean curvature flow

 This finishes the proof of the desired estimate. \end{proof}

-To proceed, we introduce the following two inverse functions. \begin{lemma} Let $\overline f$ be the monotone decreasing function as chosen in \eqref{equ-choice-fBarrier} and \eqref{equ-chioce-fBarrier-converSpeed}.
+To proceed, we introduce the following two implicit functions. \begin{lemma} Let $\overline f$ be the monotone decreasing function as chosen in \eqref{equ-choice-fBarrier} and \eqref{equ-chioce-fBarrier-converSpeed}.
 Then there exists a unique decreasing positive function $\underline w(s)$ defined on $[0,+\infty)$ determined by

-Especially, $\underline w(s)>1$ and satisfies $\underline w(s)\rightarrow 1$ as $s\rightarrow\infty$. \end{lemma} \begin{proof} From the choice of $\Theta$ as in \eqref{equ-choice-Theta} and \eqref{equ-choice-Theta-1}, we have
+Especially, $\underline w(s)>1$ and satisfies $\underline w(s)\rightarrow 1$ as $s\rightarrow\infty$. \end{lemma} \begin{proof} From the choice of $\Xi$ as in \eqref{equ-choice-Theta} and \eqref{equ-choice-Theta-1}, we have

 for all $\underline w\geq 1.$ Furthermore,